-Species Status Habitat Occurrence on Project Site otatas Crasslanda sevenas end mountain Unlikely .
+Species Status Habitat Occurrence on Project Site American badger (Taxidea taxus) CSC Grasslands, savannas, and mountain meadows near timberline are preferred.
+Most abundant in drier open spaces of shrub and grassland.
+Burrows in soil.
+Unlikely.
 Suitable burrows were absent during the biological survey.
-The disturbed habitats and clay soils onsite are American badger (Taxidea taxus) CSC Most abundant in drier open spaces of shrub and grassland.
-Burrows in soil. quality habitat exists in the mountains surrounding Santa Rosa Valley, frequent human disturbance present within the APE would likely discourage habitation of an elusive mammal, such as an American badger individual. arroyo chub (Gila orcuttii) CSC Native to streams from Malibu Creek to San Luis Rey River basin.
+The disturbed habitats and clay soils onsite are unsuitable for this species.
+While high quality habitat exists in the mountains surrounding Santa Rosa Valley, frequent human disturbance present within the APE would likely discourage habitation of an elusive mammal, such as an American badger individual. arroyo chub (Gila orcuttii) CSC Native to streams from Malibu Creek to San Luis Rey River basin.
 Introduced into streams in Santa Clara, Ventura, Santa Ynez, Mojave & San Diego river basins.
 Found in slow water stream sections with mud or sand bottoms.
 Absent .
 Suitable habitat is absent from the Project area. bank swallow (Riparia riparia) СТ These aerial insectivores nest colonially in burrows constructed along vertical banks and bluffs near waterbodies.
 This disturbance tolerant species is also known to nest in man-made sites, such as quarries, mounds of gravel or dirt, and road cuts.
-Absent .
+Absent.
 All regional recorded observations of this species are listed as "Extirpated" from the area on CNDDB.
 The APE is outside the current known range of this species.
 Belding's savannah sparrow (Passerculus sandwichensis beldingi) CE Inhabits coastal salt marshes, from Santa Barbara south through San Diego County.
 Nests in Salicornia within and around the margins of tidal flats.
-Absent .
+Absent.
 Suitable tidal habitat is absent from the Project area.
 The only regional recorded observation of this species occurred in coastal marsh habitat approximately 12 miles southwest of the APE.
 Bell's sage sparrow (Artemisiospiza belli belli) CWL Nests in chaparral dominated by dense stands of chamise.
 Found in coastal sage scrub in the south of its range.
 Nests are located on the ground beneath a shrub or in a shrub 6-18 inches above ground.
-Unlikely .
+Unlikely.
 Suitable nesting habitat is absent from the APE and surrounding lands.
 At most, an individual could pass through the site as a transient or during migration.
 The only regional recorded observation of this species occurred approximately 9.5 miles northeast of the APE. burrowing owl (Athene cunicularia) CSC Resides in open, dry annual or perennial grasslands, deserts, and scrublands with low growing vegetation.
 Nests underground in existing burrows created by mammals, most often ground squirrels.
 Unlikely.
 The presence of large trees and raptor perches makes this site unsuitable for burrowing owl.
 Ground squirrels and suitable burrows were scarce, and no owl signs were observed during the field survey.
 The nearest recorded observation of this species occurred approximately 9 miles west of the APE.
 California brown pelican (Pelecanus occidentalis californicus) CFP A colonial nester on coastal islands just outside the surf line.
 Nests on coastal islands of small to moderate size which afford immunity from attack by ground-dwelling predators.
 Absent .
 Suitable coastal habitat is absent from the APE and surrounding lands.
 California glossy snake CSC Inhabits arid scrub, rocky washes, grasslands, and chaparral.
-Prefers open areas with loose soil for any hyperoming Unlikely .
+Prefers open areas with loose soil for easy burrowing.
+Unlikely.
 The disturbed habitats of the APE and surrounding lands are unsuitable for this species.
 The only regional